JuanpaCortez93/DotNet8_MVC_BulkyBook/README.md

 This project contains a basic introduction to .NET Core MVC.

-⭐️ The project convers the following topics⭐️
+⭐️ The project covers the following topics⭐️
 Section 1: Introduction
 ⌨️ Introduction to .Net Core
 ⌨️ Dependency injection